Skip to main content

 ADR Experience and Qualifications

-As an advocate, Steve also had an international practice, acting as lead counsel for British, Chinese, Danish, Dutch, French, German, Israeli, and Japanese clients not only in court, but in settlement negotiations and mediations around the world.
-He has had unparalleled success in helping parties find creative and unique solutions or pathways to resolution.
+Steve’s experience allows him to help parties find creative and unique solutions or pathways to resolution.
 Clients consistently praise him for the way he can handle cases within both the Life Sciences and Technology industries.
 “The depth of Steve’s knowledge and experience with patent litigation marries incredibly well with his judgment, intuition and ability to read people, making him an exceptional strategic advisor and negotiator.”

-Steve began his career as a law clerk and technical advisor to Judge Phillip Nichols, Jr., of the United States Court of Appeals for the Federal Circuit.
+Steve began his legal career as a law clerk and technical advisor to Judge Phillip Nichols, Jr., of the United States Court of Appeals for the Federal Circuit.

 Representative Matters: Life Sciences, Medical Devices, Biology and Chemistry